This Thanksgiving my husband and I will be hosting 7 guests in our tiny 350 square foot (33m2) apartment.

 - 2 tablespoons cold butter (optional)

-- In a medium-size pot, melt the butter and add the chopped onion, giblets and turkey neck.
-Cook to brown the giblets, then add the chicken broth, bay leaf and herb sprigs.
+- In a medium-size pot, melt the butter and add the chopped onion, giblets and turkey neck (discard the liver).
+Cook to brown the giblets.
+Then add the chicken broth, bay leaf and herb sprigs.

-- Simmer for about 2 hours, then strain the broth and keep warm.
-This should reduce to about half or less.
+- Simmer for about 2 hours, or until you have 3 cups of giblet broth.
+Then strain the broth and keep warm.
 This can be made ahead and refrigerated until it’s gravy-time.

 - When the turkey is done, remove the turkey and the vegetable bits from the turkey baking pan.

-- ONLY if you’re using a stainless steel pan: leave the pan with the turkey juices on the stove burner on medium-low heat and using a wooden spoon deglaze the pan, scraping all of the dark bits from the bottom of the pan.
+- ONLY if you’re using a stainless steel pan: put the pan with the turkey juices on the stove burner on medium-low heat and using a wooden spoon deglaze the pan, scraping all of the dark bits from the bottom of the pan.
+If the pan is not stainless steel, skip this step and jump to #5.

 - Pour all of the juices and dark bits from the turkey roasting pan to a fat separator or glass measuring cup and let sit for 5-10 minutes to allow the fat to separate.
 You can put this in the fridge to help separate the fat and the juice for the gravy.
 Once they are separate, take a spoon and discard the fat.

-- Gradually add the giblet broth to the roux, whisking constantly to prevent lumps.
+- Gradually add the 3 cups of giblet broth to the roux, whisking constantly to prevent lumps.
 Bring to a boil.

-- Pour pan juices into the gravy, discarding any remaining fat.
+- Pour pan juices into the gravy.
 Once the mixture boils, reduce the heat to medium low.

 - Simmer, whisking occasionally, until the gravy thickens, about 10 minutes.
 If the gravy doesn’t thicken after a long time, you may need to make more roux in a separate pan and add it.